Charles A. Wickliffe

-Charles Anderson Wickliffe (June 8, 1788 – October 31, 1869) was a U.S. Representative from Kentucky.
-He also served as Speaker of the Kentucky House of Representatives, the 14th Governor of Kentucky, and was appointed Postmaster General by President John Tyler.
+Charles Anderson Wickliffe (June 8, 1788 – October 31, 1869) was an American politician who was the 11th United States Postmaster General from 1841 to 1845.
+He served as the 14th governor of Kentucky from 1839 to 1840 and as a U.S. Representative from Kentucky from 1861 to 1863.
+He also served as Speaker of the Kentucky House of Representatives.
 Though he consistently identified with the Whig Party, he was politically independent, and often had differences of opinion with Whig founder and fellow Kentuckian Henry Clay.